jeffchheng/brains-base/content/blog/2019-06-12-data-fetching-with-hooks/index.md

 }

 /**
- * useSnapshot will save anything available in a component's
+ * useSnapshot will save anything available in render
- * render to send in a debug log or something.
+ * to send in a debug log or something.
  * @param {string} key An identifier for the data.
  * @param {object} value The data to send in a debug log.
  * @param {boolean} shouldSave Specify whether the data
  *  should be saved.
 For example...
- * `useSnapshot('XX:'+url, data, data && data.id !== props.id)`
+ * `useSnapshot('X:'+url, data, data && data.id !== props.id)`
- *  will only send the data once it has been loaded
+ *  will only save the data once it has been loaded
  *  and does not match the shape you'd expect.
- *  Ignore this param if you'd like to always save a snapshot.
+ *  Ignore this if you'd like to always save a snapshot.
  */
 export function useSnapshot(key, value, shouldSave = true) {
   const dispatch = useContext(SnapshotDispatch);